The origins of Christmas and Yahshua’s real Birthday

 Because of the lack of knowledge of our ancestry, Christmas was celebrated with great fervor.
 My parents, especially my mother had no idea of the history of the holiday.
 All she knew was that there were lots of pretty lights, yummy food, family gatherings, presents, and a focus on giving thanks to G-d represented by the giving of presents and attending additional religious services focused on the birth of our Savior, who unbeknownst to her, was not his real birth date.

 I had the blessing and privilege of being taught the ways of G-d’s Torah in a unique situation orchestrated by G-d.
 I was married to a Messianic Jewish Rabbi who started out as a Chasidic Jew but who came to the knowledge of Messianic Judaism as the religion/faith system taught by Yahshua to His disciples.
-I was a true apprentice for 12 years, learning everything from the Talmud, Zohar, Chumash, Pirket Avot, and other significant literary works to attending both Jewish yeshiva classes and a Christian seminary in order to learn what was taught in Christianity.
-Messianic Judaism is not Christianity as taught by Christian clergy, but the deeper teachings of the written Torah known to the Jews of Yahshua’s time.
-Sha’ul (Paul) was not a Jew converted to Christianity; he was a rabbinic Jew taught Messianic Judaism.
-Jews in Paul’s time kept the laws legalistically, but there was no understanding of the resurrection that was about to happen, or the concepts behind the written laws of G-d.
-For anyone who comes out of the secular world or any other religious belief system then, there is a steep learning curve about who G-d is and what He expects of us.
+I was a true apprentice for 12 years, learning everything from the Talmud, Zohar, Chumash, Pirket Avot, and other significant literary works to attending both Jewish yeshiva classes and a Christian seminary in order to learn what was taught in Christianity in addition to rabbinic Judaism.
+I learned that Messianic Judaism is not Christianity as taught by Christian clergy, but the deeper teachings of the written Torah known to the Jews of Yahshua’s time.
+Sha’ul (Paul) was not a Jew converted to Christianity; that he was a rabbinic Jew taught Messianic Judaism after “meeting” the Messiah.
+Jews in Paul’s time kept the laws legalistically, but there was no understanding of the resurrection that was about to happen, or the concepts behind the written laws of G-d that included compassion.
+For anyone who comes out of the secular world or any other religious belief system, there is a steep learning curve about who G-d is and what He expects of us.
 There are stark differences between Secular Humanism, Catholicism, mainline Christianity and the faith system of Messianic Judaism.
 This is also true of other religions compared to Messianic Judaism, but the focus of this article is why anyone who considers themselves true believers should not partake in the pagan festival of Christmas.

 The birth of Yahshua can be determined by examining the priestly scheduled and the birth of Yochanan (John), who was Yahshua’s cousin.
 By Biblesearchers.com